List of Barisal Division cricketers

-This is presenting a complete list in alphabetical order of cricketers who have played for Barisal Division in first-class, List A or Twenty20 matches since the team was formed ahead of the 1999–2000 season for the first National Cricket League (NCL) competition.
+This presents a complete list, in alphabetical order, of cricketers who have played for the Barisal Division in first-class, List A or Twenty20 matches since the team was formed ahead of the 1999–2000 season for the first National Cricket League (NCL) competition.
 Complying with other club lists, details are the player's name followed by his years active as a Barisal player, current players to the end of the 2015–16 season.

 This list excludes players who appeared for the team in 1999–2000 only.
 This is because the NCL was not a first-class competition in its opening season.
 Some players (for example, Habibul Bashar) played for Barisal that season and then played in first-class cricket for other teams in later seasons.